 Late Submissions: NO LATE WORK IS ACCEPTED.
-For extenuating circumstances, please contact Professor Jones (iones.5810@osu.edu) BEFORE the assignment deadline.
+For extenuating circumstances, please contact Professor Jones (jones.5810@osu.edu) BEFORE the assignment deadline.
 If a request for an extension is received after 5 pm on the assignment due date, it will be considered one of your dropped assignments.

 Multiple dropped assignments are worked into the system.
-They include: the lowest 2 homework assignments, the lowest quiz score, and the lowest 2 recitation scores for each half of the semester.
+They include: the lowest 2 homework assignments, the lowest quiz score, and the lowest 2 recitation activities and surveys for each half of the semester.